skx/cpmulator/README.md

 ### Console Output

-We default to pretending our output device is an ADM-3A terminal, this can be changed via the `-console` command-line flag at startup.
+We default to pretending our output device is an ADM-3A terminal, this can be changed via the `-output` command-line flag (previously `-console`) at startup.
 Additionally it can be changed at runtime via `A:!CONSOLE.COM`.

 Run `A:!CONSOLE ansi` to disable the output emulation, or `A:!CONSOLE adm-3a` to restore it.